What is the Faculty of Forensic & Legal Medicine?

 The FFLM is particularly keen to welcome students and Student Affiliate Membership with the FFLM is open to those who:

-- are full-time students enrolled at an accredited university
+- are part or full-time students enrolled at an accredited university

 - are studying in a field and at an educational institution that the Faculty Board determines are appropriate for the purpose of Student Affiliate Membership.